HALLMARK FIRE DOOR INSTALLATION

 Provide packers in the framed opening that won’t shrink.
 Before positioning the doorset, ensure that studs are secure.
 Pack between the doorframe and the prepared opening immediately above each fixing position.
 Ensure that the door assembly when in position is perfectly plumb and square.
 Ensure the jambs are straight, operating gaps are even (3mm between door leaf and frame, top and side), and that fixing screws do not distort the frame when tightened.
 Packing to be done 10mm back from the frame face to allow for the mastic bead.

 When the door leaf has been packed into the prepared opening, remove door leaves if necessary to facilitate fixing.
 Fix doorframes in masonry in conjunction with plugs and woodscrews with a minimum 50mm penetration into the masonry.
-Fix doorframes in metal and timber stud partitions with wood screws having first drilled a pilot hole.
+Fix doorframes in metal and timber stud partitions with wood screws having first drilled a pilot hole - these should be pairs of screws at a maximum of 400mm centres.
 If door leaves have been removed, re-hang ensuring correct gaps and operation of seals.
 (It is important not to fix the door stop at this point.)
 If gaps need adjustment, do this by packing out behind hinges or recess them further.

 Doorstops must not be fixed until all hardware is installed and operating.
 Hallmark fire doors generally come with an SQ21 or LAS1212 smoke seal.
 Door stops are only tacked in place in the factory and require careful adjustment after the door is securely fixed and to suit the seal.
 Typically a wider clearance between the door leaf and the stop is required on hinge side (4 – 5mm), and a slightly narrower clearance on the closing side (3 – 4mm).
 Set and fix the doorstop accordingly ensuring the door latches freely.